 I had a very rough summer.
 It was mentally and emotionally draining, more on that in a different post.

-Reading Oluo’s So You Want to Talk About Race made feel seen and heard.
-Sadly, in the early chapters the experiences she wrote about in regard to racism had me nodding my head in commiseration.
+Reading Oluo’s So You Want to Talk About Race made me feel seen and heard.
+Sadly, in the early chapters, the experiences she wrote about regarding racism had me nodding my head in commiseration.

-Yes she was writing about the racism all people of colour face and in particular those in the Black community but more than that she was talking about my summer.
+Yes, she was writing about the racism all people of colour face, particularly those in the Black community, but more than that, she talked about my summer.
 My experiences with racism at the hands of friends of over ten years.

 It was a soothing balm to my battered mind and soul.
-More importantly, Oluo’s approach to the topic of racism is conversational—despite the “shouty-ness” of the title—it is a hand-holding-tough-love read for those who want to know how to talk about race and a validating read for those in the Black community.
+More importantly, Oluo’s approach to racism is conversational—despite the “shouty-ness” of the title—it is a hand-holding-tough-love read for those who want to know how to talk about its race a validating read for those in the Black community.

 So You Want to Talk About Race is a book I highly recommend you read instead of listening to.
 It just hits differently when you absorb the words the old-fashion way.